1998 Westside Middle School shooting: Shooting

 Students who had initially evacuated for the drill were brought back into the school's gymnasium, where students could hear the bullets ricocheting off the outside bricks and walls.
-Some victims were brought back inside by uninjured students and teachers, after a teacher opened the doors from the inside as they had automatically locked because of the fire alarm.
+Some victims were brought back inside by uninjured students and teachers after a teacher opened the doors from the inside, as they had automatically locked because of the fire alarm.
 A student who had sought shelter in the school told a teacher with them that they believed the shooter was Mitchell Johnson, as they had been told by him not to come to school that day.

-They killed four students and one teacher and wounded nine students and one teacher.
-The five murdered were: Shannon Wright, 32 (teacher); Stephanie Johnson, 12 (no relation to Mitchell Johnson); Natalie Brooks, 11; Paige Ann Herring, 12; and Brittney Varner, 11.
-All ten of those injured survived their injuries and among the wounded students was Tristan McGowan, Golden's cousin.
-Golden and Johnson attempted to run back to the van and escape, but were later caught by the police.
+The perpetrators killed four students and one teacher and wounded nine students and one teacher.
+The five murdered were: Shannon Wright, 32 (teacher); Stephanie Johnson, 12 (no relation to Mitchell Johnson); Natalie Brooks, 11; Paige Ann Herring, 12; and Brittheny Varner, 11.
+All ten of those injured survived their injuries; among the wounded students was Tristan McGowan, a cousin of Golden's.
+After firing a combined total of 22 bullets, Golden and Johnson attempted to run back to the van and escape, but they were later caught by the police.
 They were apprehended about 10 minutes after the shooting began, according to a lieutenant with the Jonesboro Police Department.
-The boys evidently planned to run away, as they had food, sleeping bags and survival gear in the van.
+The perpetrators evidently planned to run away, as they had food, sleeping bags and survival gear in the van.

 Aftermath

-The incident was the third fatal multiple shooting at an American school since October 1997, following the Pearl High and the Heath High School shootings.
-Then-President Bill Clinton ordered Attorney General Janet Reno to organize experts on school violence to analyze the recent incidents, determine what they may have had in common and what steps could be taken to reduce the chance of a similar incident.
+The incident was the third fatal mass shooting at an American school since October 1997, following the Pearl High and the Heath High School shootings.
+Then-President Bill Clinton ordered Attorney General Janet Reno to organize experts on school violence to analyze the recent incidents, determine what they may have had in common, and what steps could be taken to reduce the chance of a similar incident.